scs/MIRAI/substrate-examples/offchain-worker/README.md

   ```
   [0u]: &("internal error: entered unreachable code: /!\\ `LevelFilter` representation seems to have changed! /!\\ \nThis is a bug (and it's pretty bad).
 Please contact the `tracing` maintainers.
 Thank you and I'm sorry.\n The offending repr was: ")
   ```
-  This can be seen by setting the log level in MIRAI to `debug` in the `config.toml`
+  This can be seen by setting the log level in MIRAI to `debug` in the  [.cargo/config.toml](.cargo/config.toml)
   ``` toml
   [env]
   #MIRAI_FLAGS = { value = "--diag=paranoid --single_func=pallet_example_offchain_worker.mirai.mirai_check.code_to_analyze"}